An Economic-Based Analysis of RANKING for Online Bipartite Matching: An Economics-Based Analysis of RANKING

-\textbf{Remark 1.} Devanur et al. \cite{DBLP:conf/soda/DevanurJK13} gave an elegant and simple proof of the $1-1/e$ bound achieved by RANKING using primal-dual analysis, where the primal LP represents the matching problem.
-It is known that the dual variables can be interpreted as these $\mathrm{util}_i$'s and $\mathrm{rev}_j$'s.
-Our proof uses a scaled version of the assignment of the relevant dual variables in \cite{DBLP:conf/soda/DevanurJK13} as prices for items.
-The new interpretation simplifies the proof in two ways. (a) It removes the need to argue about the dual program and its feasibility. (b) Viewed from the economic perspective, some of the arguments in \cite{DBLP:conf/soda/DevanurJK13} are more readily apparent.
+Note that our proof is closely related to the proof presented by Devanur et al. \cite{DBLP:conf/soda/DevanurJK13} (and further simplifications by Mathieu \cite{Mathieu2011}), which is based on linear programming duality.
+Indeed, the utility and revenue terms used in our analysis are essentially scaled versions of the dual variables in \cite{DBLP:conf/soda/DevanurJK13}.
+However, the economic interpretation introduced in this paper simplifies the proof even further.
+In particular, it does not make an explicit use of linear programming duality, and thus eliminates the need to argue about the dual program and its feasibility altogether.
+Some of the other arguments in \cite{DBLP:conf/soda/DevanurJK13} are more readily apparent when viewed from the economic perspective.

-\textbf{Remark 2.} Note that the proof Claim \ref{cl:sufficient} only uses the random choice of $w_j$, while all other values can be arbitrary.

-\textbf{Remark 3.} While the choices of the buyers, and thus the $1-\frac{1}{e}$ bound, hold when prices are just chosen uniformly at random in $[0,1]$\footnote{or an arbitrary bijection from $\textbf{w}$ to $[0,1]$}, the proof of Claim \ref{cl:sufficient} requires that we use the prices as specified above.
-Specifically, consider the lower bound example from \cite{DBLP:conf/stoc/KarpVV90}.
-In this instance, the last buyer to arrive is very unlikely to receive anything (in particular, it must be the case that the price of the last item is maximal, which happens w.p. $1/n$).
-Claim \ref{cl:sufficient} is about all edges, in particular the edge from the last buyer.
-As the utility of the last buyer is small, the revenue must compensate, but the revenue from this item is at most $\sim 1/2$ under uniform price distributions.

-\paragraph{Acknowledgements.} This work was partially supported by the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013) / ERC grant agreement number 337122, and by the Israel Science Foundation (grant number 317/17).
+\paragraph{Acknowledgements.} This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No. 866132), and by the Israel Science Foundation (grant number 317/17).